Tikshapatel/Tikshapatel/README.md

 # Tikshapatel
-Config file for my GitHub profile.
+Config file for my GitHub profile
 # 💫 About Me:
 🔭 Currently working as a freelancer on Upwork <br> 🌱 Focusing on creating impactful web applications that improve lives  <br>❓ Ask me about anything related to MERN stack and associated technologies <br> 📫 Reach me at: patel.tiksha27@outlook.com  <br>⚡ Fun fact